 Cable operators have deployed millions of digital set-top boxes enabling broadcast and interactive services.
 They have also deployed millions of DOCSIS cable modems with the associated infrastructure, CMTS, routers, and network connectivity.
 There is significant interest in enabling digital set-top boxes to leverage the existing infrastructure of digital video and DOCSIS networks.
-Cable Television Laboratories, Inc. (CableLabs) and CableLabs member companies have decided to prepare a series of interface specifications that will permit the early definition, design, development and deployment of data-over-cable and OpenCableTM systems on a uniform, consistent, open, non-proprietary, multi-vendor interoperable basis.
+This document is one of a series of interface specifications that will permit the early definition, design, development and deployment of digital cable systems on a uniform, consistent, open, non-proprietary, multi-vendor interoperable basis.